 Below you can see a comparison with the BLF A6 and the Enogear AA stainless steel.
 And on the outsides, you can see an Eneloop AA battery and on the right a Panasonic NCR18650B 3400 battery.

 It’s a reverse clicky switch.
 This means that you have to press the switch and release to turn it on.
 A forward clicky means that when you depress the switch partially the light will turn on.
-I don’t think it is very useful to have a forward clicky on this style of flashlight.
+I don’t think it is very useful to have a forward clicky on this style of the flashlight.
 A forward clicky is only useful if you can do morse coding.
 Or at least not changing modes!!

-Just like it should be.
+Low-Medium-High Just like it should be.
 From Low to High.
 But there is 1 thing I don’t like about it, and that is the strobe.
-Strobe can be accessed a little too easy by a double click.
+Strobe can be accessed a little too easily by a double click.
 This is in my opinion not very useful.
 I would prefer a double click to go to Turbo mode instead :–)

 I scratched my head because I couldn’t figure out when the strobe was accessed.
 Sometimes it would go from medium to strobe, and sometimes from High to strobe..
-But then I realised I accessed Strobe because of the double click.
+But then I realized I accessed Strobe because of the double click.

 The problem is that I sometimes want to go from Low to High but accidentally enter Strobe.
 Now I know that I should be a bit slower change modes, and then this is no problem anymore.
 So once you know the “drawback” you’re good to go.